kacole2/ecs-dockerswarm/README.md

 ## Requirements
 * Each ECS node requires 16GB of RAM and an attached volume with a minimum of 512GB.
 The attached volume stores persistent data that is replicated between  three nodes.
-* [Docker Machine](https://docs.docker.com/machine/) installed on your local laptop
+* [Docker Machine](https://docs.docker.com/machine/) installed on your local laptop.
+Use `0.3.0-rc2` or later [Docker Machine Releases](https://github.com/docker/machine/releases) or until all `--swarm` commands are merged into a stable release.
-* [Docker Compose](https://docs.docker.com/compose/) installed on your local laptop
+* [Docker Compose](https://docs.docker.com/compose/) installed on your local laptop.
+Use `1.3.0 RC2` or later [Docker Compose Releases](https://github.com/docker/compose/releases).
 * [Docker Client](https://docs.docker.com/machine//) installed on your local laptop. (follow Docker Client installation directions)

 This is for test and development purposes.
 Not for production use.
 Please reach out to your local EMC SE for information on production usage.
 EMC ECS ships as a commodity storage appliance for production use.